-- (A) Commercially Useful Function (CUF): Commercially Useful Function is defined fully in 49 CFR 26.55, which definition is incorporated herein by reference. - (B) Disadvantaged Business Enterprise (DBE): a for-profit small business concern which meets both of the following requirements: - (1) Is at least 51 percent owned by one or more socially and economically disadvantaged individuals or, in the case of any publicly owned business, at least 51 percent of the stock is owned by one or more such individuals; and, - (2) Whose management and daily business operations are controlled by one or more of the socially and economically disadvantaged individuals who own it. - (C) NAICS Code: The North American Industry Classification System (NAICS) is the standard used by Federal statistical agencies in classifying business establishments for the purpose of collecting, analyzing, and publishing statistical data related to the U.S. business economy. - (D) Non-DBE: any firm that is not a DBE. - (E) Race-Conscious (RC): a measure or program focused specifically on assisting only DBEs, including women-owned DBEs. - (F) Race-Neutral (RN): a measure or program used to assist all small businesses.
-For the purposes of this part, race-neutral includes gender-neutrality. - (G) Small Business Concern (SBC): a business that meets all of the following conditions: - (1) Operates as a for-profit business registered to do business in Arizona; - (2) Operates a place of business primarily within the U.S., or makes a significant contribution to the U.S. economy through payment of taxes or use of American products, materials, or labor; - (3) Is independently owned and operated; - (4) Is not dominant in its field on a national basis; and
+- (A) Commercially Useful Function (CUF): Commercially Useful Function is defined fully in 49 CFR 26.55, which definition is incorporated herein by reference. - (B) Committed DBE: A DBE that was identified by the consultant, typically on a DBE Affidavit, to meet an assigned DBE goal a condition of contract award and performance, and includes any substitute DBE that has subsequently been committed work to meet the assigned contract goal. - (C) Disadvantaged Business Enterprise (DBE): a for-profit small business concern which meets both of the following requirements: - (1) Is at least 51 percent owned by one or more socially and economically disadvantaged individuals or, in the case of any publicly owned business, at least 51 percent of the stock is owned by one or more such individuals; and, - (2) Whose management and daily business operations are controlled by one or more of the socially and economically disadvantaged individuals who own it. - (D) NAICS Code: The North American Industry Classification System (NAICS) is the standard used by Federal statistical agencies in classifying business establishments for the purpose of collecting, analyzing, and publishing statistical data related to the U.S. business economy. - (E) Non-DBE: any firm that is not a DBE. - (F) Race-Conscious: a measure or program focused specifically on assisting only DBEs, including women-owned DBEs. - (G) Race-Neutral (RN): a measure or program used to assist all small businesses.
+For the purposes of this part, race-neutral includes gender-neutrality. - (H) Small Business Concern (SBC): a business that meets all of the following conditions: - (1) Operates as a for-profit business registered to do business in Arizona; - (2) Operates a place of business primarily within the U.S., or makes a significant contribution to the U.S. economy through payment of taxes or use of American products, materials, or labor; - (3) Is independently owned and operated; - (4) Is not dominant in its field on a national basis; and

-- (5) Does not have annual gross receipts that exceed the Small Business Administration size standards average annual income criteria for its primary North American Industry Classification System (NAICS) code. - (H) Socially and Economically Disadvantaged Individuals: any individual who is a citizen (or lawfully admitted permanent resident) of the United States and who is: - (1) Any individual who is found to be a socially and economically disadvantaged individual on a case-by-case basis. - (2) Any individual in the following groups, members of which are rebuttably presumed to be socially and economically disadvantaged: - (i) "Black Americans," which includes persons having origins in any of the Black racial groups of Africa; - "Hispanic Americans," which includes persons of Mexican, Puerto Rican, Cuban, Dominican, Central or South American, or other Spanish or Portuguese culture or origin, regardless of race; - (iii) "Native Americans," which includes persons who are enrolled members of federally or State recognized Indian tribe, Alaskan Natives or Native Hawaiians; - (iv) "Asian-Pacific Americans," which includes persons whose origins are from Japan, China, Taiwan, Korea, Burma (Myanmar), Vietnam, Laos, Cambodia (Kampuchea), Thailand, Malaysia, Indonesia, the Philippines, Brunei, Samoa, Guam, the U.S. Trust Territories of the Pacific Islands (Republic of Palau), the Republic of the Northern Marianas Islands, Macao, Fiji, Tonga, Kiribati, Tuvalu, Nauru, Federated States of Micronesia, or Hong Kong; - (v) "Subcontinent Asian Americans," which includes persons whose origins are from India, Pakistan, Bangladesh, Bhutan, the Maldives Islands, Nepal or Sri Lanka; - (vi) "Women;" - (vii) Any additional groups whose members are designated as socially and economically disadvantaged by the Small Business Administration (SBA), at such time as the SBA designation becomes effective.
+- (5) Does not have annual gross receipts that exceed the Small Business Administration size standards average annual income criteria for its primary North American Industry Classification System (NAICS) code. - (I) Socially and Economically Disadvantaged Individuals: any individual who is a citizen (or lawfully admitted permanent resident) of the United States and who is: - (1) Any individual who is found to be a socially and economically disadvantaged individual on a case-by-case basis. - (2) Any individual in the following groups, members of which are rebuttably presumed to be socially and economically disadvantaged: - (i) "Black Americans," which includes persons having origins in any of the Black racial groups of Africa; - (ii) "Hispanic Americans," which includes persons of Mexican, Puerto Rican, Cuban, Central or South American, or other Spanish or Portuguese culture or origin, regardless of race; - (iii) "Native Americans," which includes persons who are American Indians, Eskimos, Aleuts, or Native Hawaiians; - (iv) "Asian-Pacific Americans," which includes persons whose origins are from Japan, China, Taiwan, Korea, Burma (Myanmar), Vietnam, Laos, Cambodia (Kampuchea), Thailand, Malaysia, Indonesia, the Philippines, Brunei, Samoa, Guam, the U.S. Trust Territories of the Pacific Islands (Republic of Palau), the Commonwealth of the Northern Marianas Islands, Macao, Fiji, Tonga, Kiribati, Tuvalu, Nauru, Federated States of Micronesia, or Hong Kong; - (v) "Subcontinent Asian Americans," which includes persons whose origins are from India, Pakistan, Bangladesh, Bhutan, the Maldives Islands, Nepal or Sri Lanka; - (vi) "Women;" - (vii) Any additional groups whose members are designated as socially and economically disadvantaged by the Small Business Administration (SBA), at such time as the SBA designation becomes effective.